NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 ### Mutational Profiles

-**41\.** Now we will briefly look at the Mutational Profiles tab.
-In Mutational Profiles, users can select a sample, name, the profile type, matrix size, and filters if applicable.
+**41\.** Now we will briefly look at the **Mutational Profiles** tab.
+In **Mutational Profiles**, users can select a sample, name, the profile type, matrix size, and filters if applicable.

-**42\.** If you click the Sample Name dropdown, you will see the same three samples that were on the Profiler Summary plot.
-For our purposes today, set the sample name to SB749362, and the profile type to SBS.
+**42\.** If you click the **Sample Name** dropdown, you will see the same three samples that were on the **Profiler Summary** plot.
+For our purposes today, set the sample name to **SB749362**, and the profile type to **SBS**.
 For any of the plots here, note that they are interactive.
 Users can hover over the different bars on each plot mutation types and contexts, as well as the count of the type or context.

 The first matrix size is 6.
 Here we see the sample name and the total number of substitutions across the top of the plot, and the six mutation classes, each with their own bar.
 The C>T mutation class is highlighted, and we can see there are 436 mutations of this class:

-{% include image-modal.html link="practical_assets/40_mut_profile_6.png" %}
+{% include image-modal.html max-width="50%" link="practical_assets/40_mut_profile_6.png" %}

 Feel free to explore the other matrix size options for SBS.
-The traditional SBS profile matrix size is 96, which you can see here, with the ACA mutation context selected to illustrate the interactive component of the plot:
+The traditional SBS profile matrix size is 96, which you can see here, with the A<u>C</u>A mutation context selected to illustrate the interactive component of the plot:

 {% include image-modal.html link="practical_assets/41_mut_profile_96.png" %}